 (used on projects referencing 2016 ODOT C&MS in the Contract Documents)

-ODOT has issued their new 2016 Construction and Material Specifications (C&MS) book.
-It will be used on ODOT projects referencing this 2016 C&MS and its companion errata for updates/changes through Supplement Specification 800 by specific date.
+ODOT’s 2016 Construction and Material Specifications (C&MS) book will be used on ODOT projects referencing this 2016 C&MS and its companion errata for updates/changes through Supplement Specification 800 by specific date.
 Like the 2013 C&MS, projects bid under the 2016 specification will be identified as either concrete with or without QC/QA (pre-determined by designer based on quantities) for the QC class designations.

 Any updates/changes occurring on items in the 2016 C&MS specifications book are identified in Supplement Specification 800 while updates to individual Supplements are modified separately with the new effective date which all supersede the existing specifications.
 These revisions had been introduced and accepted under ODOT’s Concrete Pavement or Structures Committee which Ohio Concrete is each active in.
 The link to the 2016 C&MS: PDF of 2016 C&MS (note that you can view the latest edits made through SS800 by opening the PDFs of hyperlinked 2016 C&MS with SS800 by date – edits are shown in yellow)